lisefrac/redtrilliumgardens.com/content/buy-plants.md

 These plants are now **free**.
 Please take them off my hands!

-- *Mystery goldenrod (Solidago species; possibly wrinkled-leaved (S. rugosa) or giant (S. gigantea))* - going dormant
+- Mystery goldenrod (Solidago species; possibly wrinkled-leaved (S. rugosa) or giant (S. gigantea))

 ### Non-natives

-We no longer grow non-natives for sale, but we have some perennial herbs left over from last year.
+We no longer grow non-natives for sale, but we have some perennial herbs left over.
 These plants are now **free**.
 Please take them off my hands!

 - Lemon Balm 'Mandarina' - large
 - Peppermint - small
 - Sage, Broadleaf - small
-- Peppermint - small

-We also have three small Christmas/Thanksgiving cacti (houseplants) available for sale at $2.

-## Coming Soon

-The following plants are (imho) too small to sell yet, but will be available early next year.
-If you are interested regardless -- or wish to reserve them for next year -- you can email me at lise@redtrilliumgardens.com.

-- Field pussytoes (Antennaria neglecta)
-- Harebell (Campanula rotundifolia)
-- Pearly everlasting (Anaphalis margaritacea)
-- Pennsylvania sedge (Carex pensylvanica)
-- Sweet everlasting (Pseudognaphalium obtusifolium)